bezineb5/reverse-geocoder/README.md

 ```

 # How to geotag your photos?
-This has to be geotag prior to using this tool.
+The photos have to be geotagged prior to using this tool.
 You can use [exiftool to perform this task](https://sno.phy.queensu.ca/~phil/exiftool/geotag.html)

 ## Tip for Olympus
 Recent Olympus cameras (tested on OM-D E-M5 Mk2) have a DateTimeUTC which greatly simplifies this process: